-Draped in Venetian and Ottoman architecture, Kos is filled with plentiful remains of Ancient history; from the famous Asklepieion and Medieval castle, to an Ancient Agora and Roman Odeon.
+Draped in Venetian and Ottoman architecture, Kos is filled with plentiful remains of Ancient history; from the famous Asklepieion and Medieval castle to an Ancient Agora and Roman Odeon.
 In line with its history, Kos was once home Hippocrates, regarded as the “father of medicine,” in the late 400s BC.
 Kos’s storied past lends itself to an amazing number of archeological sites today.

-A gem among treasures, the natural landscape of the vibrant island of Kos is covered in lush valleys, bright blue coves, rolling hills and rocky edges.
+A gem among treasures, the natural landscape of the vibrant island of Kos is covered in lush valleys, bright blue coves, rolling hills, and rocky edges.

 The beaches of Kos are what attract most yacht charter guests to this island paradise.
 From the nightlife on Kardamena to the swimming at Paradise to the black pebble beach of Thermes, you are bound to find the Kos beach that fits you.

-Things to Do and See on Kos
+Kos Yacht Charters – Things to Do & See

-Asklepieion: Dating back to the third century BC, the Asklepieion is an ancient medical center that was built after the passing of the famous Greek doctor, Hippocrates, as homage to Asklepios – the god of health and medicine.
+Asklepieion: Dating back to the third century BC, the Asklepieion is an ancient medical center that was built after the passing of the famous Greek doctor, Hippocrates, as an homage to Asklepios – the god of health and medicine.
 With religion at the core of its purpose, this hospital was home to a sanctuary for doctors and patients alike to pray; and every physician who worked there was also a priest.
 Boasting a relaxed, optimistic vibe and ruins of some of the island’s most sacred temples, the Asklepieion sits atop a lush hill, overlooking incomparable views of the village of Kos below.

-Mastichari Beach: With its soft, white sands, tree-lined shores and shimmering emerald waters, Mastichari Beach has become a popular haunt for locals and visitors alike in search of an exotic locale with a serene vibe.
+Mastichari Beach: With its soft, white sands, tree-lined shores, and shimmering emerald waters, Mastichari Beach has become a popular haunt for locals and visitors alike in search of an exotic locale with a serene vibe.
 Dotted with vibrant lounge chairs and umbrellas, and surrounded by delightful cafes and local fish houses, Mastichari Beach embraces both the island’s traditional and cosmopolitan side.
 This beach is also home to ruins of an old, Christian Basilica, noticed for its colorful, tiled mosaic floor.